Owner Coaching · Leadership Ceiling · Business coaching

 Where to go next.

-If the AI stack is already hitting this ceiling, read the related field note on decision quality.
-If the problem is time horizon, continue to Strategic Time Horizon.
+If the AI stack is already hitting this ceiling, use the related field note on decision quality.
+If the problem is that short-term pressure keeps overruling long-term judgment, continue to Strategic Time Horizon.